askari0102/Learning/Kubernetes/README.md

 Common blockers: **a PDB preventing eviction** (check whether it's `minAvailable == replicas`), **emptyDir data loss** warnings, **`local-path` volumes / hostPath** pinning pods, and **StatefulSet pods**, where what actually blocks or breaks is either a PDB preventing eviction, or the application being unable to re-form quorum after a member moves.

-**Spot instance interruptions** deserve their own handling: a 2-minute termination notice arrives on the instance metadata service.
-The **AWS Node Termination Handler** (or Karpenter's native handling) cordons and drains gracefully.
+**Spot instance interruptions** deserve their own handling.
+Notice windows differ by provider: roughly two minutes on AWS, about 30 seconds on GCP preemptible/spot and Azure Spot (plus Scheduled Events).
+The **AWS Node Termination Handler**, Karpenter's native handling, or the equivalent on GCP/Azure, cordons and drains before the machine disappears.
 Without it, spot reclaims look like random pod restarts.
+PDBs do not apply — reclaim is involuntary.

 ## 26.5 Platform add-on inventory